damo-cv/RealisDance/prepare_pose/README.md

 # Environment Setup

-To prepare the condition videos, please install the required environments and download the required checkpoints for [DWPose](https://github.com/IDEA-Research/DWPose), [HaMeR](https://github.com/geopavlakos/hamer) and [SMPLerX](https://github.com/caizhongang/SMPLer-X) by following the instructions provided in their respective GitHub repositories.
+To prepare the condition videos, please install the required environments and download the needed checkpoints for [DWPose](https://github.com/IDEA-Research/DWPose), [HaMeR](https://github.com/geopavlakos/hamer) and [SMPLerX](https://github.com/caizhongang/SMPLer-X) by following the instructions provided in their respective GitHub repositories.

-Ensure that each environment and checkpoints are properly set up before running the following code.
+Please ensure that each environment and checkpoints are properly set up before running the following code.
 # Inference Steps

 After setting up the required environments, you can perform inference on the original video by following these steps: